RaghuTheFire/Camera-Stream-RabbitMQ-Publisher-Subscriber/README.md

 - g++ -std=c++11 -o VideoPublisProc pkg-config --cflags --libs opencv4 -lrabbitmq VideoPublishProc.cpp

 # VideoSubscribeProc.cpp

+This C++ code is designed to receive and display video frames from a RabbitMQ message queue using the OpenCV library.
+Here's a breakdown of what the code does:
+1. The necessary headers are included, including `iostream`, `opencv2/opencv.hpp`, and the RabbitMQ C library headers (`amqp_tcp_socket.h`, `amqp.h`, and `amqp_framing.h`).
+2. The `main` function starts by initializing a RabbitMQ connection.
+It creates a TCP socket and establishes a connection to the RabbitMQ server running on `localhost` at port `5672`.
+3. An AMQP channel is opened on the connection, and a queue named `opencv_frames` is declared.
+4. The code starts consuming messages from the `opencv_frames` queue by issuing an `amqp_basic_consume` command.
+5. The program enters an infinite loop, where it continuously waits for incoming messages from the queue using `amqp_consume_message`.
+6. When a message is received, the code checks if the message body contains data.
+If it does, the message body is converted to an OpenCV `Mat` object using `imdecode`.
+7. The resulting `Mat` object, which represents a video frame, is displayed using OpenCV's `imshow` function.
+8. The program waits for 1 millisecond using `waitKey(1)` to allow the window to refresh and process any user input (e.g., closing the window).
+9. After processing the message, the envelope is destroyed using `amqp_destroy_envelope`.
+10. The loop continues, waiting for the next message to arrive.
+11. When the program is terminated (e.g., by closing the window), the channel and connection are closed, and resources are cleaned up using `amqp_channel_close`, `amqp_connection_close`, and `amqp_destroy_connection`.
+In summary, this code sets up a RabbitMQ consumer that listens for messages on a specific queue (`opencv_frames`).
+When a message arrives, it is assumed to contain image data, which is decoded and displayed using OpenCV.
+The program continues to receive and display frames until it is terminated.

 - Compilation command
 - g++ -std=c++11 -o VideoSubscribeProc pkg-config --cflags --libs opencv4 -lrabbitmq VideoSubscribeProc.cpp